-Action 9: Review Clause 21.03 (Settlement and Housing) and 21.04 (Economic Development) to ensure that the changes to the Commercial and Industrial Zones are appropriately addressed, if required.
+Action 9: Review Clause 21.03 (Settlement and Housing) and 21.04 (Economic Development) to ensure that the changes to the Commercial and Industrial Zones are appropriately addressed, if required, Also under Clause 21.07-7, as further strategic work., include an analysis of Industrial zoned land in the Koo Wee Rup township to identify appropriate long term uses of the land and the appropriate zones.

-2.1.11.
+2.2.11.
 Rural Zones Review